 5 types of mobile applications

 After understanding what is mobile app development, you need to know which types of mobile applications to develop.
 Mobile apps are classified into several categories.
 You may come across the following 5 groupings based on the features of their program work: Frameworks and libraries; Hybrid apps; Encapsulated apps; and Progressive web apps are all examples of native applications.
 Each of these categories has its own set of characteristics and functions.
-Let’s look more closely at these types of mobile applications.
+Let’s look closer at these types of mobile applications!